Consensys/doc.teku/docs/HowTo/Get-Started/Manage-Memory.md

 # Managing memory

-Manage Teku's Java Virtual Machine (JVM) memory requirements by setting a maximum heap size using the `JAVA_OPTS` environment variable.
+Manage Teku's Java Virtual Machine (JVM) memory usage by setting a maximum heap size using the `JAVA_OPTS` environment variable.

 We recommend setting the maximum heap size to 2GB if you have less than 8GB of RAM.
 This results in